-Tewkesbury Borough Council - Ashchurch Concept Master Plan
+Tewkesbury Borough Council - Ashchurch Concept Masterplan and Garden Town plan

-The plan, which has been developed by Tewkesbury Borough Council and supported by Homes England, reviews the housing potential in Ashchurch to help meet the housing need in Tewkesbury borough.
+The Ashchurch Concept Masterplan plan, which was developed by Tewkesbury Borough Council and supported by Homes England, reviews the housing potential in Ashchurch to help meet the housing need in Tewkesbury borough.
 Carrying out a review to meet the housing need in the borough is a formal requirement following the 2017 adoption of the Joint Core Strategy (which sets out the need and location for employment and housing sites across Gloucester City, Cheltenham Borough and Tewkesbury Borough up to 2031).

-A public meeting, organised by ARPC, was held on 10th Decmber at Sherdon's Centre.
+A public meeting, organised by ARPC, was held on 10th December at Sherdon's Centre.
 This was attended by the head of development services at TBC and a comprehensive Q&A session was held.
-A report on this can be viewed here
+A report of the session, produced by ARPC, can be viewed here

-Responses made are not currently published by TBC but the ARPC response and others may be viewed below...
+Although responses made to the JCS body are not currently published by TBC the combined local parish councils and the ARPC response may be viewed below...